A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation

 We recall a consequence of the sub-threshold global well-posedness for mass-critical NLS in \cite{KillipTaoVisan09radial-2D,KillipVisanZhang08radial-3D+}.
 The following concentration property is its byproduct:

 Let $u$ be a radial solution to \eqref{eq:NLS} with forward lifespan $T<\infty$.
 Then we have

 See \cite[Corollary~1.12]{KillipTaoVisan09radial-2D} for more details.
-Moreover, as observed in \cite{KillipTaoVisan09radial-2D,KillipVisanZhang08radial-3D+}, the argument does not rely essentially on radial symmetry or the dimension.
+Moreover, as observed in \cite{KillipTaoVisan09radial-2D,KillipVisanZhang08radial-3D+}, the argument essentially does not rely on radial symmetry or the dimension.
 Repeating the proof for general solutions yields the following nonradial analogue:

-for any solution $u$ to \eqref{eq:NLS} with forward lifespan $T<\infty$, we have
+For any solution $u$ to \eqref{eq:NLS} with forward lifespan $T<\infty$, we have